Poliça: Naming

+The Polish word is spelled polisa (from Italian polizza) and literally means an insurance agreement or insurance certificate.
+However, it may colloquially refer to an unofficial back up or contingency plan which could include an unwritten agreement and code of conduct.

 In another interview, Leaneagh claimed that they wanted something unique, and she had a file on her computer which, following a corruption during a computer crash, had come back as "Poliça".

 History

 Origins

-From a musical family, Leaneagh attended the Ramsey Fine Arts school where she learned to dance, play violin and participated in theatre.
-She graduated from Minneapolis South High School where she met Alexei Casselle and formed an acoustic duo, Roma di Luna.
-Casselle had previously been a member of hiphop group Oddjobs, but sent Leaneagh tapes of his acoustic songs while she was in Cambodia teaching art for a year.
+From a musical family, Leaneagh attended the Ramsey Fine Arts school, where she learned to dance, play violin and participated in theater.
+She graduated from Minneapolis South High School where she met Alexei Casselle and formed an acoustic folk-rock duo, Roma di Luna.
+Casselle, who was primarily a hip-hop performer in the groups Oddjobs and Kill the Vultures, sent Leaneagh tapes of his acoustic songs while she was in Cambodia teaching art for a year.
 In June 2005, Leaneagh and Casselle were married.
-As a member of the folk-rock duo Roma di Luna, Leaneagh played violin and performed on the three self-released albums by the band.
+Roma di Luna released three albums, on which Leaneagh sung and played violin.
 In November 2008, Leaneagh gave birth to a daughter, Pelagia.

-After a marital and professional break-up, the singer was looking for a 'creative release' that eventually became Poliça.
+After a marital and professional break-up, the singer was looking for a "creative release" that eventually became Poliça.
 The origins of the band were found in Ryan Olson's Gayngs project, where Leaneagh featured as a backing singer.
 After working together on some musical and lyrical ideas, Olson convinced Leaneagh to record the songs over the summer of 2011 with an R&B sound.
 Experimenting with various vocal effects, the duo drafted in Chris Bierden (bass/vocals), Drew Christopherson (drums) and Ben Ivascu (drums) to complete the sessions that also featured a guest-appearance by Mike Noyce (Bon Iver).
 Olson declined to be part of a live set-up and Bierden, Christopherson and Ivascu together with Leaneagh became the Poliça touring outfit.
-They made their live-debut on September 4, 2011, at Nick and Eddie, Minneapolis and made two songs, 'Dark Star' and 'Lay Your Cards Out (feat.
-Mike Noyce)', available on their website.
+They made their live-debut on September 4, 2011, at the Minneapolis restaurant and club Nick and Eddie, and made two songs, "Dark Star" and "Lay Your Cards Out (feat.
+Mike Noyce)", available on their website.
 For the rest of the year, the band toured, partly as support to Clap Your Hands Say Yeah.
 The band also received support from Bon Iver founder Justin Vernon who told Rolling Stone, "They're the best band I've ever heard."